HOW OUR COURSE WORKS

 Although you are now a certified diver we recommend you take this final step.
 It’s free, and it is important if you are to maximise your diving knowledge and training.

-We will provide all the equipment for you to do an extra six dives (giving you a total of 10 sea dives) by joining the club’s dives on Saturday morning at 9am.
-Instructors & Divemasters choose the best site for the day & give a full dive briefing at the site before everyone begins their dives.
+We will provide all the equipment for you to do an extra eight dives (giving you a total of 12 sea dives) by joining the club’s dives on Saturday morning at 9am and (during NZDST) Thursday evenings at 6:00 pm.
+Instructors or Divemasters choose the best site for the day.
+You will be given a full dive briefing at the site before everyone begins their dives.
+Thursday dives are master diver dives teaching you techniques such as searches & light salvage, navigation, rescue, buoyancy skills etc.

-We will arrange an experienced buddy for you or you can choose your dive partner.
+You can choose your dive partner or we can arrange an experienced buddy for you.
 You can dive with the instructor if you want, but the aim is to get you into a more realistic scenario of diving without an instructor guiding your whole dive.
-We want you to develop independence and confidence making dive decisions so you become a proficient and independent diver.
+We want you to develop independence and confidence in making dive decisions, so you become a proficient and independent diver.
 If you have achieved this confidence and proficiency at the end of your course, we have completed our training objective.

-It’s a unique dive course – why not check it out?
+It’s a unique dive course ( more dives & more Open water level training than any other course in NZ) – why not check it out?